-Brüel & Kjær's IEPE accelerometers' high output sensitivity, high signal-to-noise ratio, and wide bandwidth make them suitable for both general purpose and high-frequency vibration measurements.
+Brüel & Kjær's IEPE accelerometers have a high output sensitivity, high signal-to-noise ratio, and wide bandwidth make them suitable for both general purpose and high-frequency vibration measurements.

 These accelerometers are high-performance instruments that have higher output sensitivity than standard piezoelectric accelerometers (without integral amplifiers).
 They are hermetically sealed to protect against environmental contamination, have low susceptibility to radiofrequency and electromagnetic radiation, and low impedance output due to the external constant current power source.
-The low-impedance output allows you to use inexpensive coaxial cables.
+The low-impedance output allows you to use inexpensive coaxial cables for accelerometers.

-Many of the accelerometers outside the general purpose range have their characteristics slanted towards a particular application.
-For example, small size accelerometers that are intended for high level or high-frequency measurements and use on delicate structures, panels, etc. and which weigh only 0,5 to 2 grams.
+Many of the accelerometers outside the general purpose range have their characteristics slanted towards a specific application.
+An example; small accelerometers that are intended for high level or high-frequency measurements, and use on delicate structures, panels, etc. that weigh ca. 0,5 to 2 grams.

 The sensitivity is the first characteristic normally considered.
 Ideally, we would like a high output level, but here we must compromise because high sensitivity normally entails a relatively big piezoelectric assembly and consequently a relatively large, heavy unit.